Worthashot/reliable-buses/README.md

 Each component has an `.env.example` file.
 Copy it to `.env` and fill in your own values (especially API URL and keys for TfL).

 **For the ETL:**
 Go into the `etl` folder, copy `.env.example` to `.env`, then edit the file with your TfL API credentials.
+To get TFL API credentials, go to [Transport for London](https://api-portal.tfl.gov.uk/)

 **For the API:**
-Go into the `backend` folder, copy `.env.example` to `.env`, then edit the file.
+Go into the `api` folder, copy `.env.example` to `.env`, then edit the file.
 Feel free to use the example database, as it should fill itself out as the program runs, otherwise, make sure you have an entry in api_keys with ADMIN privilage.

+For python scripts used by the API, make a Virtual Environment by

+python3 -m venv venv
+source venv/bin/activate # On Windows: .\venv\Scripts\activate
+pip install -r requirements.txt

-**For the frontend:**
+**For the website:**
-Go into the `frontend` folder, copy `.env.example` to `.env`, then set the API base URL.
+Go into the `website` folder, copy `.env.example` to `.env`, then set the API base URL.

 ### 3. Set up the NestJS API
 Open a terminal in the `api` folder, then run: